By

 Conversational pauses on the phone can feel awkward, so it can be tempting to fill the silence with unnecessary conversation.

 Explaining a fact in a short, concise, and understandable manner is priceless.
 Employers in energy, process, and manufacturing industries want people who can easily simplify complex issues.
-Therefore, answer queries in a tidy and in orderly way without touching excessive info that the employer already knows or hasn't asked.
-Summarise your answers as much as possible.
+Therefore, answer queries in an orderly way without touching excessive info that the employer already knows or hasn't asked.

 The interviewer will use any pauses in conversation to process your answer, so don’t worry if there are any little silences between your answers.